sara-murley/portfolio/_projects/pandemic-learning-models-matching.md

 ---
-title: The Impact of Pandemic Learning Models In Pennsylvania: Assessing Educational Outcomes Using Matching
+title: "The Impact of Pandemic Learning Models In Pennsylvania: Assessing Educational Outcomes Using Matching"
 excerpt: Statistical matching analysis of school districts in Pennsylvania to assess the impact of learning models on test scores.
 collection: projects
 layout: single